funloader/DITISS/CCEE/01_Public-Key-Infrastructure.md

 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** 2
-💡 A public/private key pair consists of two keys: one for encryption (public) and one for decryption (private).
+💡 One public key and one private key are used.

 </details>

 ---

-### 20. How many keys are needed for symmetric key encryption?
+### 20. How many keys are required for symmetric encryption?

 * [ ] 1
 * [ ] 2